English

 CXL Applications

-CXL is gaining traction in server interconnects, AI training acceleration systems, database acceleration, and storage systems.
+CXL is gaining traction in server interconnects, database acceleration, and storage systems.
 Its capabilities make it particularly well-suited for workloads requiring high-speed data transfers, memory sharing, and efficient utilization of accelerators.

 Infiniband Applications